techiediaries/techiediaries/_posts/2020/ionic/2019-01-22-ionic-5-jwt-authentication-node-expressjs.md

 ---
 layout: post
-title: "Ionic 4 JWT Authentication Tutorial: Using Angular HttpClient with Node & Express.js Server"
+title: "Ionic 5/Angular JWT Authentication Tutorial: Node & Express.js Server"
 image: "images/content/angular-httpclient.png"
-excerpt: "In this tutorial, we'll learn to implement JWT authentication with Ionic 4, Angular 7 and Express.js" tags : [ionic, angular-9-httpclient-examples]
+excerpt: "In this tutorial, we'll learn to implement JWT authentication with Ionic 5, Angular and Express.js"
+categories: angular
+date: 2020-02-13
+tags : [ionic, ionic-5, angular-9-httpclient-examples]
 ---

-Ionic 4 is the latest version of Ionic which is as of this writing in RC.
-In this tutorial, we'll be learning how to use Ionic 4 and Angular 7 to build a login & registration module for authenticating users.
+Ionic 5 is the latest version of Ionic.
+In this tutorial, we'll be learning how to use Ionic 5 and Angular 7 to build a login & registration module for authenticating users.
 We'll learn about using Angular modules, services, forms (via `FormsModule`) and HTTP (via `HttpClient`) among other features.

 We'll learn how to use `HttpClient` to send POST requests to a back-end authentication server created with Node and Express.js and the `BehaviorSubject` type of RxJS Observable to track the authentication state.